-Arriving at the Cotton Mill was “deja vu”, because I had seen pictures, but had no idea of its grandeur and scale until I saw the buildings.
-It was completed in 1900 and operated as a working Cotton Mill, making an important contribution to the local economy and employing many workers.
-Due to the economic downturn, it closed operations in 1995 when it was donated to Preservation North Carolina, dedicated to the preservation of historic sites and buildings.
-This gave the new development significant tax advantages which came in handy during the refurbishment.
+Arriving at the Cotton Mill was “deja vu” — I’d already seen pictures but had no idea of its grandeur and scale until I saw the buildings.
+Completed in 1900, it was a genuine working Cotton Mill, making an important contribution to the local economy and employing many workers.
+It seemed a disaster when due to the economic downturn of the area it closed operations in 1995.
+But when it was donated to Preservation North Carolina, an organization dedicated to the preservation of historic sites and buildings, the building received significant tax advantages which came in handy during the refurbishment and repurposing.

-Anne walked us through a separate building alongside the Mill that had previously been used to store raw cotton.
-It is presently being converted into five single story condos, ideal for part time residents or homeowners wanting to downsize.
-There are also seventy cottages in the Cotton Mill Village on the same development.
-These had been built to house the managers, factory workers and their families, mostly one and two bedroom houses.
-When the Mill closed down, an effort was made to sell them.
-With very little demand at the time, they sold for $20,000 to $25,000 each.
-Now twenty years later, these charming cottages have been restored and updated and are worth $250,000, if you can find one for sale.
-I had the opportunity to stay in one and will write about that separately.
+Anne walked us through a separate building alongside the mill that had previously been used to store raw cotton.
+It is presently being converted into five single story condos, ideal for part time residents or homeowners wanting to downsize to something quite elegant.
+There are also seventy cottages in the cotton mill village on the same development, originally built to house the managers, factory workers and their families.
+When the mill closed down, an effort was made to sell these mostly one and two bedroom houses.
+But with very little demand at the time, they sold for $20,000 to $25,000 each!

 Where once machines had hummed and clicked spinning cotton, there are now thirty condos, each one a different configuration and each one “disciplined” by the original construction and design.
-We were able to see the interiors of the condos and whether furnished in modern, traditional or eclectic style, they are dramatic. inviting living spaces with the large windows letting in lots of light and sunshine with a vista of the outdoors. bringing new life to this historic building.
-Abutting the Edenton Bay and a couple of blocks from “town”, living at an address that is now on the National Register of Historic Homes, is a unique experience that can only be shared by a limited number of homeowners.
-Lucky people !!
+We were able to see the interiors of the condos and whether furnished in modern, traditional or eclectic style, they are dramatic inviting living spaces with the large windows letting in lots of light and sunshine with a vista of the outdoors that brings new life to this historic complex.
+Abutting the Edenton Bay and a couple of blocks from town, living at an address that is now on the National Register of Historic Homes — what a unique experience that can only be shared by a limited number of homeowners.
+Lucky people!!

 This was a most generous and unique tour by Anne Perry, with many details and insights to how this groundbreaking development had come about, working through many hurdles, getting endless approvals and permits before the project was completed.
-How fortunate that in the correct hands these beautiful old buildings have been saved and re-purposed for future generations.
+How fortunate that in the correct hands these beautiful old buildings have been saved and re-purposed for future generations to enjoy.